Hot topic question: How do bloggers make money online???

 If you want to tackle affiliate marketing as one of the ways you monetise your blog, I recommend taking Michelle Schroeder-Gardner’s course in affiliate marketing.
 She consistently makes over $50,000 a month through affiliate marketing on her blog Making Sense of Cents and teaches her methods in this course.
 I have taken it and definitely recommend it to you if you’re wanting to get into affiliate marketing as a primary source of income on your blog.

 New bloggers usually begin with Google Adsense because they will accept you into their ad network with low traffic and as a newbie.
-This is however because their payout is excruciatingly low which means you would need to have page views in the millions per month to actually make any kind of decent monthly income with them.
-So it’s a catch 22 really, as a new blogger you will be making pennies with them so does it actually make sense to clutter your blog with ads that aren’t you money?
+This is however because their payout is excruciatingly low which means you would need to have page views in the hundreds of thousands per month to actually make any kind of decent monthly income with them.
+So it’s a catch 22 really, as a new blogger you will be making pennies with them so does it actually make sense to clutter your blog with ads that aren’t making you money?

 Once you grow your pageviews to 25,000 per month and over, other ad networks will accept you but many of the ones I’m aware of rely on US advertisers which means you’ll need to show that the majority of your traffic is from the US.
 The plus side is that the payout is usually much better and you can actually make a couple thousand dollars per month with significant traffic.